QURBANI 2023

 WHAT AKHUWAT DOES WITH YOUR ZAKAT

-Akhuwat turns your Zakat into interest-free micro-loans for widows and needy families.
-Our families use the loans to gain a sustainable livelihood or boost the one they already have.
+Akhuwat turns your Zakat into Shariah-approved advances for widows and needy families through our core programme: Islamic Microlending.
+These amounts that are advanced to borrowers are called Qarz-e-Hasna.
+Our recipient families use the funds to gain a sustainable livelihood or boost the one they already have.
 This lifts them out of poverty through their own hard work.
-Akhuwat’s loans are strictly interest-free, so our borrowers only pay back what they’ve borrowed.
+Akhuwat’s Qarz-e-Hasna are granted strictly without interest, so our recipients only pay back the capital amount they’ve borrowed.
 No one makes a profit off their hard work, but them.

-Next year, the widows and families who received your Zakat as a loan, won’t be reliant on charity anymore.
-The loans they pay back will help new families to break the poverty cycle.
-The Zakat you gave will keep on supporting the needy, over and over again.
+Next year, the widows and families who received your Zakat as Qarz-e-Hasna, won’t be reliant on charity anymore.
+And when they pay back the funds, these are used to help different families with new Qarz-e-Hasna.
+In this way, together, we are helping to break the poverty cycle.
+The Zakat you give just once will keep on supporting the needy, over and over again.

 HOW TO CALCULATE ZAKAT